-- Advertorials: Paid for space but designed to read like editorial. - Feature articles: One-off contributions or regular columns that can be by-lined by a representative of the event or by a journalist briefed by event management. - Advance articles: An advance notification of the event using pictures, information and competitions. - Spokespeople and expertise: Event managers creating a reputation for always having something to say and a strong opinion so that media will readily call when they want a reaction to a story.
-The key is to be available at any time and ensure key media know how to contact you quickly. - Results servicing: For major events results there are mechanisms in place that will distribute scores, reports and league standings.
-For new events and events with a lesser profile there is more work to be done but results are of general interest to media particularly local media.

-Reader offers and competitions: One of the mechanics that has commonly been used in the events industry is the use of event tickets and hospitality, given to all range of media, printed publications, Internet, television and radio, for use in reader offers and/or competitions.
+- Advertorials: paid for space but designed to read like editorial.
+The Athens 2004 Olympics used advertorials to appease concerns over delays in construction of facilities in the lead up to the Games.
+The content consisted of a focus on the benefits of visiting Greece generally and the Olympics specifically and were targeted at publics in the UK via The Observer and in the USA via the New York Times within the same month (Masterman and Wood, 2006). - Feature articles: one-off contributions or regular columns that can be 'by-lined' by a representative of the event or by a journalist briefed by event management. - Advance articles: an advance notification of the event using pictures, information and competitions. - Spokespeople and expertise: event managers creating a reputation for always having something to say and a strong opinion so that media will readily call when they want a reaction to a story.
+The key is to be available at any time and ensure key media know how to contact you quickly. - Results servicing: for major events results there are mechanisms in place that will distribute scores, reports and league standings.
+For new events and events with a lesser profile, there is more work to be done but results are of general interest to media, particularly local media. - Reader offers and competitions: one of the mechanics that has commonly been used in the events industry is the use of event tickets and hospitality, given to all range of media, printed publications, Internet, television and radio, for use in reader offers and/or competitions.
 The competition feature will include details of the event and ticket hotlines thus aiding pre-event sales.
-The exchange of tickets for editorial coverage is mutually agreeable as the media are seen to be providing a service if not extra value to their own customers.
+The exchange of tickets for editorial coverage is mutually agreeable as the media are seen to be providing a service if not extra value to their own target publics. - Created news: when there are no obvious opportunities to use the techniques above, then there is a case for creating newsworthy items.
+Research and an innovative approach are required in order to create new 'hooks' that will attract media attention and take-up (Masterman and Wood, 2006).
+Research data can often work.
+For example, market/ public related findings that put the event in a good light will be of interest to the media if they are of interest to readers, listeners and viewers.
+Poll results on the popularity of an Olympic Games will be important to report and, for the event, important communcations to encourage further support.
+Other created news of value are links with anything that can extend goodwill.
+Links and support to charities and the community in general, for example.
+Special events can also be newsworthy, see below.